pouchdb/pouchdb/docs/errors.md

 You can check that CORS is now enabled by visiting [http://localhost:5984/_utils/config.html](http://localhost:5984/_utils/config.html) in your browser.
 You should see something like this:

 {% include img.html src="cors_in_couchdb.png" alt="CORS settings in CouchDB" %}

+{% include anchor.html class="h3" title="PouchDB throws a `No valid adapter found` error" hash="no_valid_adapter" %}

+Reading from/writing to a local database from an `iframe` with a different origin will cause PouchDB to throw a `No valid adapter found` error in Firefox.
+This is due to Firefox's IndexedDB implementation.

+IndexedDB has a same-origin restriction.
+Read/write operations from another origin will always fail, but only Firefox triggers a `No valid adapter found` error.
+Chrome / Opera will instead throw an [`UnknownError`](#unknown_error_chrome).

 {% include anchor.html class="h3" title="iOS/Safari: \"there was not enough remaining storage space\"" hash="not_enough_space" %}